-Here at Portland Dental PC our team of dentists commonly use fillings to repair small to modest sized cavities.
+Here at Portland Dental our team of dentists commonly use fillings to repair small to modest sized cavities.
 Even though a filling is intended to last for a long time, it’s not unheard for the pervasive activity of bacteria to weaken the cement and cause a filling to slowly go bad.

 Generally, the older and larger a filling is, the more likely it is to develop a problem.
 There are a few common symptoms to look out for if you suspect one of your fillings is going bad.
 Identifying a bad filling early, will greatly reduce your odds of suffering further complications.